 Reconstructive ACL, which is when you take the ligament from another part of your body and use it to replace the torn ACL used to be the automatic option, but with the advances in regenerative medicine, this is no longer the case.

-Stem cell therapy regenerates ligaments, cartilage, soft tissue, muscles and more.
-Plus, stem cell therapy has a powerful anti-inflammatory component which means that is ideally designed to be the first line of defense if you have an ACL tear.
+Regenerative health therapy regenerates ligaments, cartilage, soft tissue, muscles, and more.
+Plus, regenerative therapy has a powerful anti-inflammatory component which means that is ideally designed to be the first line of defense if you have an ACL tear.

-We would value the opportunity to speak with you and your family about how stem cell therapy from BioLogics Health may be your best option for knee pains and in particular an ACL tear.
+We would value the opportunity to speak with you and your family about how therapy from BioLogics Health may be your best option for knee pains and in particular an ACL tear.

 Get the facts.
 Get the truth.
 Get answers to your questions.